 Chinese Deep-Fried Pork Chops with Spicy Salt is a staple at Hong Kong cafes.
 Serve it without the minced jalapenos and garlic and it's a staple at Taiwanese restaurants too.
 I didn't go off of any recipes, but used what I like in typical Chinese marinades.
 For the spicy salt, instead of adding MSG to the salt like some restaurants do, I did a mixture of minced garlic and jalapenos with just a dash of salt.

 I cut the pork chops into two-bite-sized pieces, roughly about 2-inches.
-Marinated them with soy sauce, rice vinegar, and a bit of Chinese 5-spice powder.
+Marinated them with soy sauce, rice wine, and a bit of Chinese 5-spice powder.
 Then coated them in a mixture of flour and corn starch, and deep-fried them until crispy.
 And finally, I tossed the pork chop pieces with minced jalapenos and garlic.
 The result was layers of flavor and texture.
 Delicious.

 Was it like what I ate in Chinese restaurants?
 Even better!
 And it only took me half an hour from start to finish.